pip-services/pip-services-docs/content/en/dart/messaging/queues/message_envelope.md

 Creates a new [MessageEnvelope](), which adds a correlation id, message id, and a type to the data being sent/received.

-> MessageEnvelope(String correlationId, String messageType, message)
+> MessageEnvelope(String? correlationId, String messageType, message)

-- **correlationId**: String - (optional) transaction id used to trace execution through the call chain.
+- **correlationId**: String? - (optional) transaction id used to trace execution through the call chain.
 - **messageType**: String - string value that defines the message's type.
 - **message**: dynamic - data being sent/received.